COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 It’s most likely to strike people in their teens and 20s, but can happen to anyone.

 Physicians will verify your appendicitis by doing a physical exam as well as blood, urine or ultrasound tests, MRI or CT scans.
 Once they diagnose the problem, appendicitis is usually treated by surgically removing the appendix.
 If caught early enough, however, the infection may be cured with antibiotics.

 If necessary, it’s best to remove the inflamed appendix before it bursts, as that rupture can cause a number of additional, potentially life-threatening problems as the bacteria, pus and feces spread through the body.
 It can take between 36 to 72 hours for an inflamed appendix to burst.

-Edward-Elmhurst Health emergency departments — located in Elmhurst, Naperville and Plainfield—combine modern technology with comfort and care.
+Edward-Elmhurst Health Emergency Departments located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, combine modern technology with comfort and care.
 Get locations and learn more.

 Irritable Bowel Syndrome: The never-ending upset stomach

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.